clj-commons/seesaw/README.md

 # Seesaw: a Clojure/Swing experiment

 Seesaw's a *primordial* experiment to see what I can do to make Swing funner in Clojure.
-It's maybe inspired by [Shoes](http://shoesrb.com/), [Stuart Sierra's Swing posts](http://stuartsierra.com/tag/swing), etc. [clojure.contrib.swing-utils](http://richhickey.github.com/clojure-contrib/swing-utils-api.html) is useful, but minimal and still means a lot of "Java-in-Clojure" coding.
+It's kinda inspired by [Shoes](http://shoesrb.com/), [Stuart Sierra's Swing posts](http://stuartsierra.com/tag/swing), etc. [clojure.contrib.swing-utils](http://richhickey.github.com/clojure-contrib/swing-utils-api.html) is useful, but minimal and still means a lot of "Java-in-Clojure" coding.

 ## TODO